 Silvercrest is dependent on cash generated by SLP to fund any dividends.
 Generally, SLP will distribute its profits to all of its partners, including Silvercrest, based on the proportionate ownership each holds in SLP.
 Silvercrest will fund dividends to its stockholders from its proportionate share of those distributions after provision for its taxes and other obligations.

-In connection with the reorganization and IPO described in Note 1, "Reorganization and Initial Public Offering", Silvercrest issued the following shares during the period ended June 30, 2013:
+In connection with the reorganization and IPO described in Note 1, "Reorganization and Initial Public Offering", Silvercrest issued the following shares on the date of the reorganization:

 Class A Common Stock